ibraheemdev/astra/README.md

 ## Features

-Astra supports both HTTP/1 and HTTP/2 with most the configuration options hyper exposes.
-Features that depend on tokio however, such as [`http2_keep_alive_while_idle`](https://docs.rs/hyper/latest/hyper/client/struct.Builder.html#method.http2_keep_alive_while_idle), are not supported.
+Astra supports both HTTP/1 and HTTP/2 with most the configuration options that Hyper exposes.
+Features that depend on Tokio however, such as [`http2_keep_alive_while_idle`](https://docs.rs/hyper/latest/hyper/client/struct.Builder.html#method.http2_keep_alive_while_idle), are not supported and blocked on [better hyper support](https://github.com/hyperium/hyper/issues/2846).

-Astra is currently an HTTP *server* library only, the client API is unimplemented.
+Astra is currently an HTTP *server* library only.
+The client API is unimplemented.

 ## But Is It Fast?

 Many of the references you'll find about thread-per-request performance are very outdated, often referencing bottlenecks from a time where [C10k](http://www.kegel.com/c10k.html) was peak scale.
 Since then, thread creation has gotten significantly cheaper, and context switching overhead has been reduced drastically.
-Modern OS schedulers are much better than they are given credit for...
+Modern OS schedulers are much better than they are given credit for, and it is now very feasible to serve upwards of tens of thousands of concurrent connections using synchronous I/O.

-In a realistic benchmark involving PostgreSQL and some HTML templating, Astra comes very close to Tokio in terms of throughput at 20k concurrent connections.
-While not as performant as pure blocking I/O, Astra is fast!
-As always, you should measure your own use case, but you can expect Astra's performance to be comparable to that of Hyper running on Tokio.
+In naive "Hello World" style HTTP benchmarks, Astra is likely to lag behind Tokio.
+This is partly because Astra has to pay the cost of both threading *and* asynchronous I/O to be compatible with Hyper.
+However, as more work is done per request, especially pure blocking I/O, the difference diminishes.
+As always, you should measure your own use case, but Astra's performance may surprise you.

+That being said, one Astra's main use cases is running a lightweight server with minimal dependencies, and avoiding the complexity that comes with async, so any potential performance tradeoff might not be be relevant.